billhinkle/lutronpi-server/README.md

 # lutronpi-server
-LutronPi server connecting Lutron bridges to SmartThings hub - Node.js
+LutronPi Server connecting Lutron bridges to SmartThings hub - Node.js

-LutronPi 2.x server is based on Nate Schwartz' LutronPro 1.x package for node.js and SmartThings Due to essential divergences, LutronPi server is not backwards compatible with Nate's earlier work, and will work only with the corresponding LutronPi device handlers and service manager running on the SmartThings platform (namespace: lutronpi)
+LutronPi 2.x Server is derived from Nate Schwartz' LutronPro 1.x package for Node.js and SmartThings.
+Due to essential divergences, LutronPi Server is _not backwards compatible_ with Nate's earlier work, and will work _only_ with the corresponding LutronPi device handlers and service manager running on the SmartThings platform.
+(See **FORM #2**, below.
+This application's SmartThings namespace is: `lutronpi`)

 ### FUNCTION:
 The LutronPi application serves to connect Lutron lighting bridges (SmartBridge, SmartBridge Pro,